-In the simpler case of 3 pairs routed largely adjacent between two devices, a 12 port frequency dependent S-parameter matrix with information to at least 10GHz provides all the information needed.
+In the simpler case of 3 pairs routed largely adjacent between two devices, a 12 port frequency dependent S-parameter matrix with information to a minimum of three times the fundamental frequency of the bit rate at least 10GHz provides all the information needed.
 This defines all forms of channel distortion, such as reflections, crosstalk and inter-symbol interference.
 However the information contained in these S-parameters can be difficult to interpret for broadband applications because of structure resonances and non-linear phase delay characteristics.